WhiteflagProtocol/whiteflag-api/README.md

 is installed:

 * [Node.js](https://nodejs.org/en/about/) [version 16 or higher](https://nodejs.org/en/about/releases/), including [NPM](https://www.npmjs.com/get-npm)

+Since version 1.0.1, the Whiteflag API has a lightweight embedded datastore, making MongoDB an optional dependency:

 * [MongoDB](https://www.mongodb.com/what-is-mongodb), currently only tested with legacy [verson 3.6](https://www.mongodb.com/evolved#mdbthreesix), but higher versions seem to work as well

 ### Deployment and Testing